How Do You Calculate Startup Costs?

 Which Business Ideas Have the Lowest Startup Costs?

 One of the most practical ways to figure out what kind of business to start is by each option’s required expenses.
-Luckily, there are plenty of low-cost business ideas that lack the notoriously outrageous startup expenses of traditional businesses.
+Luckily, there are plenty of low-cost business ideas that lack the notoriously outrageous startup expenses of traditional companies.

 You don’t need an office, employees, or expensive equipment.
-Some business ideas literally have zero startup costs.
+Some business ideas have zero startup costs.
 This lack of expenses significantly increases the likelihood of financial success.
 The less operational and recurring expenses you have, the more revenue you can keep for yourself.
 You are free to spend this money on growth-related resources designed to increase productivity, your customer base, and the quality of your work.
 If you invest in the right resources, it is entirely possible for a home-based entrepreneur to make just as much money (if not more) than a traditional business owner.

 Here are twelve low-cost business ideas with little (if any) recurring expenses: